SOwOphie/wsedit/README.md

 The state dump is of great importance to fixing the bug.
 However, it contains all active configuration as well as the entire file you edited when the crash happened.
-Make sure you're okay with that becoming public before uploading it.
+Make sure you are okay with that becoming public before uploading it.
-Also, please don't provide a modified dump file, as any changes made will throw off the caching system.
+Also, please do not provide a modified dump file, as any changes made will throw off the caching system.

 ### Non-fatal bugs